ys/ys.github.com/_posts/2014-10-04-the-question.markdown

 It was as easy as going to [jobs.heroku.com][3] and finding the exciting job opportunity that was a fit for me.
 Yes, it was that simple.

 Ok, there was a bit more than that.
 I was a client of Heroku through personal projects and [frontback][4], where I was working.
 I also was developing things using their API.
 And turns out I was using beta features in a project and some Herokais liked it.
+I also met some Herokais in various conferences.

 But in the end, the only thing that matters here is that I applied. **And you can too**.